 exceptions to this rule which I will announce clearly.)

-which assignments you are willing to present in class.
-So, please, make
+assignments which you are willing to present in class.
+You can enter (or

-- Your grade on the PS assignments will be based on the number of assignments for which
+- Your PS grade will be based on the number of assignments for which

 you declared a willingness to present them and on your performance at the